 To reduce traffic, and improve the overall park experience

-The Shuttle is available to guests from April to October, during the winter months, guests are may drive their own cars through the Canyon for Self-Guided Winter Driving Tours.
+The Shuttle is available to guests from March 12 to November 13, November 19-20 and 24-25, 2016, during the winter months, guests are may drive their own cars through the Canyon for Self-Guided Winter Driving Tours.

 The National Park Service has implemented a shuttle transportation system that began in 2000.
 Please note that this shuttle departs only from the Zion Canyon Visitor Center.
 All visitors, except those staying at Zion Lodge, will use the shuttles to access Zion Canyon.
 Travel on the scenic six-mile Zion Canyon Scenic drive will be limited to motorcoaches and mini buses, with contracted services, visiting Zion Lodge, private vehicles of lodge guests, pedestrians, bicyclists and the shuttles.
 Visitors will still have the option of biking or hiking along the canyon’s scenic drive.
 At the same time, travel in Zion Canyon above the Zion Lodge will be restricted, April through October, to only pedestrians, bicyclists and shuttles.
 The remainder of the year, all roads in the park will be open to all vehicles.
 The east side of the park will remain accessible by private vehicle.
 Parking will be available throughout Springdale and inside the south park entrance.
 It will be possible to leave your vehicle in town and ride the shuttle to the Zion Canyon Visitor Center or park right at the visitor center.
 The visitor center will be the start of the Zion Canyon loop into the park.
 Shuttles will depart each location often throughout the day.
 You may get on and off the shuttle as many times as you wish.
 Riding the shuttle on both loops is free.
 The cost of the shuttle system is included in the park entrance fee.
 The main park road connecting State Route 9 at the park’s entrances will continue to be open year-round, providing access to the park from both Interstate 15 and U.S. 89.
 Private vehicles parked inside the park without valid permits will be ticketed by the National Park Service.